NadimGhaznavi/xmrqa/index.md

 ---

-# Quick Start Guide
+# Getting Started

-Refer to the [Quick Start Guide](/pages/Quick-Start-Guide.html) for everything you need to get started.
+Refer to the [Getting Started](/pages/Getting-Started.html) for everything you need to get started.

+---

+# Donations

+[Donations](/pages/Donations.html) are always welcome and appreciated.